UVADS/workflow-orchestration/README.md

 3. **Event-driven microservices** - This solution tends to be more "cloud native," in that it is built with managed services in public cloud providers such as AWS, GCP, and Azure.
 Event-driven computing in AWS centers on either Lambda functions (triggered by one another using decoupled SQS queues, etc.) or Step Functions, which is a logical framework for executing Lambda functions and other software for more elaborate scenarios.

 ![AWS Step Functions](https://d1.awsstatic.com/step-functions-use-cases/use-case-diagram_AWS-Step-Functions_Video-on-demand-with-Elemental-Media-convert%402x.a4e26525bf649877d087c3b21a3f0ec3acedced9.png)

+## Considerations

+Several factors should be taken into consideration when designing a workflow solution.
+These include:

+- Complexity
+- Ease of deployment
+- Ease of management
+- Error/Exception Handling
+- Throughput / ability to run jobs in parallel
+- Platform requirements (GPUs, databases, etc.)